 The first renovated building of CyI was inaugurated in December 2007 and named in memory of the late Prof. Guy Ourisson, honoring his outstanding contribution to the early stages of development of The Cyprus Institute.

-The building includes a mixture of offices (for faculty, researchers and administration), seminar and conference rooms as well as auxiliary common areas.
-The Guy Ourisson Building also houses a small number of research laboratories including the Visualization Laboratory.
+The building includes offices for faculty, researchers and administration), seminar and conference rooms as well as auxiliary common areas.

 Novel Technologies Laboratory (NTL)